+- Detailed analytics.
 Depending on the business strategy and a budget available to make an app, business owners may set up user analytics of various sophistication levels.
 User data helps with understanding the target audience, which consequently can lead to increased sales.
 Knowing customers demands data, at least fundamental information like age, sex, location, and shopping history, but analytics can provide anything from names, phone numbers, emails, to buying patterns in store.

 The effects of having access to more in-depth analytics from mobile apps are rich customer data, shopping patterns and behavior, trends, and better forecast options.

 Walmart app used by 22 million customers every month, uses mobile data, online data, and sales data combined to deliver better customer experience.